Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### To complete the sentence, select the appropriate option in the answer area.
-Hot Area: Your company implements automatically add a watermark to Microsoft Word documents that contain credit card information
+### Your company implements [Azure policies] to automatically add a watermark to Microsoft Word documents that contain credit card information.

-- [ ] Azure policies.
+- [ ] No change is needed.
 - [ ] DDoS protection.
 - [x] Azure Information Protection.
 - [ ] Azure Active Directory (Azure AD) Identity Protection.